Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 GROSS: So something you don't write about in the memoir is coming to the understanding that you are a lesbian.
 How old were you when you knew that?

-WOODSON: You know, I probably - the first Mira I had - Maria had an Aunt Alma (ph), and we loved Alma.
+WOODSON: You know, I probably - the first mirror I had - Maria had an Aunt Alma (ph), and we loved Alma.
 And Alma...

 GROSS: Maria was your good friend.

-WOODSON: Maria's my best friend, yeah.
+WOODSON: Maria is my best friend, yeah.
 And she and I are still really close.
 And Alma was this kind of beautiful, very butch woman who always had these beautiful, very femme girlfriends.
-And I definitely, you know, saw something there, but I knew I wasn't Alma.
-I knew I wasn't - you know, I knew I didn't have this interest in wearing man's clothes and having this huge - I did want the Afro, actually.
-And I knew I wasn't her girlfriends who were these really high femmes.
+And I definitely, you know, saw something there.
+But I knew I wasn't Alma.
+I knew I wasn't - I knew I didn't have this interest in wearing man's clothes and having this huge - I did want the Afro, actually.
+And I knew I wasn't her girlfriends, who were these really high femmes.

 But I knew there was something there that struck a chord in me.
-And it wasn't like now where you can name stuff, you know?
-I think when I got into college and my housemate, Beth (ph), said to me, you know, I'm gay.
-And I'm like, oh, me too (laughter).
-Like, suddenly a light went on, and I thought, this is what it is.
-But I always had boyfriends as a, you know, young person and as a teenager, many of whom are really still close - we're close.
+And it wasn't like now, where you can name stuff.
+You know, I think when I got into college - and my housemate Beth said to me, you know, I'm gay.
+And I'm like, oh, me too.
+(Laughter) You know, like, suddenly a light went on, and I thought, this is what it is.
+But I always had boyfriends as a young person and as a teenager, many of whom are really still close - we're close.

-GROSS: So coming from - like, having been raised in the tradition of Jehovah's Witnesses, where there's so much you weren't allowed to do, how did being gay fit into that or not?
+GROSS: So having been raised in the tradition of Jehovah's Witnesses, there's so much you weren't allowed to do.
+How did being gay fit into that or not?

 GROSS: (Laughter).